x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 That I think is a valid point for those scenarios where we're updating/upgrading our operating systems in-place, instead of migrating the services deployed on them.
-During the years, many poor quality scripts could have been built by colleagues that maybe are not even part of the company anymore, not to talk about the upgrade process itself, where a lot of things could go wrong, depending on the degree of care that has been taken of that os,
+During the years, many poor-quality scripts could have been built by colleagues that maybe are not even part of the company anymore, not to talk about the upgrade process itself, where a lot of things could go wrong, depending on the degree of care that has been taken of that os,